Domande per colloqui Django e Python: Le Top 25 nel 2026

 return redirect("article-list")

-return render(request, "articles/list.html", {"form": form})
+return render(request, "articles/list.html", {"form": form})# views_cbv.py

 # CBV: Reusable, extensible via mixins